inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 	If a string has one end, then it has another end.
 When this load is DONE I think I'll wash it AGAIN ...
-James McNeill Whistler's (painter of "Whistler's Mother") failure in his West Point chemistry examination once provoked him to remark in later life, "If silicon had been a gas, I should have been a major general."
+James McNeill Whistler's (painter of "Whistler's Mother") failure in his West Point chemistry exation once provoked him to remark in later life, "If silicon had been a gas, I should have been a major general."
 The second best policy is dishonesty.